s2i61m97o/that-travel-blogger/README.md

 # Travel Blog Website

 A personal travel blog website containing articles, destination guides and planning tips.
-This fake project is set up to showcase use of CSS, in particular layout design using CSS Grid and Flexbox
+Built with Node.js, Express, and EJS for server-side rendering.

 ---

-_NOTE_: All images displayed, including background images, are AI generated and only used to give a realistic display for the website.
+_NOTE_: All images displayed, including background images, are AI generated and only used as placeholder images.
 ---